hanseaston/pandemic-produce-delivery-project/README.md

 3. **From the root directory of the project, install dependencies with npm**
 4. ```javascript
-   npm install    // install dependencies of frontend cd server    // nagivate to the server directory npm install    // install dependencies of backend
+   npm install    // install dependencies of backend cd client   // nagivate to the client directory npm install    // install dependencies of backend
    ```